-- 3. Select a report from the report list. - 4.
-Click Generate Selected Report. - If additional information is needed for the report, a pop-up window is displayed, prompting you for the information.
+3. Select a report from the report list.

+4. Click Generate Selected Report.

+- If additional information is needed for the report, a pop-up window is displayed, prompting you for the information.
 See step 5.
 (Only custom reports can request additional information.) - If no additional information is needed, skip to step 6. - 5.
 From the pop-up window requesting additional information to run the report, complete the fields: - If the Include data from Second Project field is displayed, enter the name of the second project whose data will be included along with the data from the current project for comparison purposes.
 As you type a string, project names containing that string are listed in a dropdown list from which you can then select the desired project name.
-(This is a required field.) - If other fields are displayed, enter the requested values in those fields.
-Default values can be overwritten.
-Click the connext to a field for more information about its purpose and possible values.
+(This is a required field.) - overwritten.
+Click the cicon next to a field for more information about its purpose and possible values.
 The Generate Report button on the pop-up remains disabled until all required fields are completed.
 (Required fields left blank are outlined in red.)